 Usually, they have an ideally wide range of thicknesses and sizes in order to provide more space according to the needs of their expanding applications.

 Have you ever noticed that multilayer PCB circuit boards often have an even number of layers?
 It is only because the odd number of layers may cause several issues in the circuit boards such as warping.

-Basically, in multi-layer PCBs, even number of layers are highly cost-efficient to produce.
+Basically, in multi-layer PCBs, even the number of layers is highly cost-efficient to produce.
 Although these boards are present in variants ranging but the most common number of layers is from 4 to 12.